hugsclane/absproj/README.md

 dakivara pydantic_with_psycopg tutorial
 https://github.com/dakivara/pydantic_with_psycopg

-chrisjpalmer for guidance on golang https://github.com/chrisjpalmer
+chrisjpalmer for guidance on golang and webserver setup https://github.com/chrisjpalmer

+##### NOTE
+Before merging this branch, ensure go imports point to main instead of branch.
+It will be a part of commit -m "changed import dir for branch functionality"